 The choice between oral and injectable semaglutide depends on individual priorities — needle phobia, lifestyle compatibility, weight loss goals, and cost all play a role.

-Rybelsus (oral semaglutide) costs approximately $900-$1,000 per month at retail.
-Insurance coverage for type 2 diabetes is generally available, with copays ranging from $25 to $200 per month.
+Rybelsus is the oral tablet form of semaglutide.
+Insurance coverage for type 2 diabetes is generally available, with copays varying by plan.
 However, since Rybelsus is only FDA-approved for diabetes, patients seeking weight loss cannot use it on-label for that purpose.
 The higher investigational oral dose (50 mg) that showed comparable weight loss to injectable semaglutide is not yet commercially available.

-At Weight Method, we offer injectable semaglutide at $297 per month — making the most effective formulation also the most affordable option compared to either brand-name oral or injectable versions.
-Our subscription includes the medication, medical evaluation, dosing guidance, and ongoing support.
+Weight Method offers a compounded injectable semaglutide program — an all-inclusive subscription covering the medication, medical evaluation, dosing guidance, and ongoing support, with no insurance paperwork or pharmacy runs and a flat monthly rate you can plan around.
 For patients whose primary concern is needle anxiety, our clinicians provide injection technique education and support.
 Most patients find that after their first injection with the ultra-fine pen needle, their apprehension was greater than the actual experience.
 For patients who genuinely cannot use injections, we discuss alternative options and monitor developments in higher-dose oral formulations.

 Take our 2-minute quiz to see if you qualify for GLP-1 treatment.